Maine Local Living School

 - Hide tanning and leather work

-- Birch-bark bracelets or napkin holders sewn with root
+- Birch bark bracelets sewn with root

 Ecology: